01rabbit/PAKURI-THON/README.md

 |:----------------|
 |If you are interested, please use them in an environment **under your control and at your own risk**.
 And, if you execute the PAKURI-THON on systems that are not under your control, it may be considered an attack and you may have legally liabillity for your action.|

+## Install

+Check out the [PAKURI-THON wiki](https://github.com/01rabbit/PAKURI-THON/wiki) for instructions on getting started with PAKUTI-THON.

 ## Screenshot

 ### Main menu